Maintaining the manor

 As you can imagine, there are many different aspects of caring for a 600 year old manor house.
 We have a dedicated team of staff and volunteers who work year round to conserve and maintain the condition of the house and keep it preserved for future generations.

 On a daily basis it is important the house is kept as clean and dust free as possible.
-Thousands of visitors every year means a lot of dust so the staff and volunteers do daily dust sweeps and floor checks to keep on top of the manors cleanliness.
+Thousands of visitors every year means a lot of dust, so staff and volunteers do daily dust sweeps and floor checks to keep on top of the manors cleanliness.

 Other cleaning duties such as cleaning lights or paintings take place at less regular intervals, usually seasonally.
 During our open season we try and keep work light so not to affect the visitor journey around the manor.
 Occasionally we will show ‘conservation in action’ where staff and volunteers actively clean and restore features in front of the general public, usually in a designated space.
 During winter when we are open weekends only ‘deep cleaning’ takes place where furniture is moved and cleaned thoroughly by trained staff and volunteers throughout the week.